Bear Sightseeing in Alaska

 Denali Discovery Adventure

-Alaska Bear Viewing Trips
+Five Fantastic Alaska Bear Viewing Trips

-Some of the most incredible spots for bear viewing in Alaska are near the city of Anchorage.
+Many of the most incredible spots for bear viewing in Alaska are near the city of Anchorage.
 Famous locations like Brook Falls in Katmai National Park, Lake Clark National Park, Redoubt Bay, and McNeil River are all short floatplane rides from the city, and many local air services feature guided tours for a day of unrivaled access and Alaska bear viewing trips.

-Anchorage is the best spot to start a visit to Alaska's iconic bear viewing locations because it is in the heart of bear country.
+Anchorage is the best spot to start a visit to Alaska's iconic bear viewing locations because it is in the heart of Bear Country.
 Alaska is the only U.S. state that is home to three species of bear: black, brown, and polar.
 And Anchorage is one of the few places where you can see all three!
 This means bear sightseeing in Alaska can't be beat!

 Where Can You Go Bear Sightseeing In Alaska?

 Many of Alaska's wild bear adventures and guided tours start in Anchorage.
 The nearby Chugach is home to many bears, and Anchorage has incredible access to Alaska bear viewing trips where you can watch bears fishing for salmon, snacking on marsh sedges, or even digging for shellfish along the coast.
-Some of the best bear places in Alaska to take bear viewing trips are listed below.
+Surrounded by breathtaking wilderness, these bear-viewing trips in Anchorage offer an exhilarating opportunity to observe the majestic creatures in their natural habitats.

 Bear Sightseeing Trip #1 - Chugach State Park